jjangsangy/Word2Seq/README.md

 # Installation

-Currently only runs on Python 3, you can install dependencies using `pip`
+Currently only runs on Python 3 (because I can), you can install dependencies using `pip`

 ```
 $ pip3 install -r requirements.txt
+$
 ```

 ## Training